adecang/adecang.github.io/toiec/lr/lrmt_01.md

 # MINI TEST 1

 <a id="TOP"></a>
----

 ## Track 18 page 39

+1
-1. A: The woman is buying a meal.
+A: The woman is buying a meal.
 B: The man is paying for the vegetables.
-C: The woman is paying in cash.
+**C: The woman is paying in cash.**
 D: The man doesn’t have any change.

+2
-2. A: They’re checking in for a flight.
-B: They have just arrived at the hotel.
+A: They’re checking in for a flight.
+**B: They have just arrived at the hotel.**
 C: They are looking for the bell.
 D: The man is traveling alone.

 1C / 2B